ACTH blood test

-An ACTH test measures ACTH, a hormone released from the anterior pituitary gland in the brain.
+The ACTH test measures the level of adrenocorticotropic hormone (ACTH) in the blood.
+ACTH is a hormone released from the pituitary gland in the brain.

 Serum adrenocorticotropic hormone; Adrenocorticotropic hormone; Highly-sensitive ACTH

 How to Prepare for the Test

 Your doctor will likely ask you to have the test done early in the morning.
 This is important, because cortisol level varies throughout the day.

 You may also be told to stop taking medicines that can affect the test results.
 These medicines include glucocorticoids such as prednisone, hydrocortisone, or dexamethasone.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 The main function of ACTH is to regulate the glucocorticoid (steroid) hormone cortisol.
 Cortisol is released by the adrenal gland.
 It regulates blood pressure and blood sugar.